Austin Riley Player Props: Braves vs. Reds

-The Atlanta Braves, including Austin Riley (.255 on-base percentage in past 10 games, 72 points below season-long percentage), battle starter Luke Weaver and the Cincinnati Reds at Great American Ball Park, Friday at 6:40 PM ET.
+The Atlanta Braves and Austin Riley (.395 slugging percentage over his past 10 games, including two homers), battle starting pitcher Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.

-He racked up two hits (going 2-for-4 with two RBI) in his last appearance against the Phillies.
+He notched a home run while going 3-for-5 in his last game against the Reds.

 Austin Riley Game Info & Props vs. the Reds